 Below is a step-by-step guide to confirming the status of your forex broker.

-The above is the example on verification of “HF Markets (UK) Ltd.” which is the company of HotForex Group.
+The above is the example of verification of “HF Markets (UK) Ltd.” which is the company of HF Markets Group.
 Similarly, you can verify the license no. of the broker with other regulatory bodies.
 All the regulators have a public search to verify the license number.

-Since there is no regulation for retail forex brokers in Nigeria, make sure to choose a broker that is authorized by multiple top-tier regulators.
+Since there is no regulation for retail forex brokers in Nigeria, make sure to choose a broker that multiple top-tier regulators authorize.
 This will ensure that your funds are protected.

 Here is an extra note of caution.
 If you are checking a forex broker’s regulation on the FCA website, you want to make sure you note clone firms.
 Clone firms tend to use details close to the original broker’s details.
 Clone brokers are scammers and can dupe unsuspecting traders.